danieltomasz/complexity-poster/poster.typ

 //   - https://github.com/typst/templates

 #show: doc => poster(
-   title: [Can Fractal and Complexity Measures of Electrophysiological Signals Be Used to Study Subjective Experience?],
+   title: [Can Fractal and Complexity Measures of Electrophysiological Signals Be Used to Study Experience?],
   // TODO: use Quarto's normalized metadata.
    authors: [Daniel Borek],
    departments: [Ghent University, Faculty of Psychology and Educational Sciences, Department of Data-Analysis],